hydroper/as3razen/todo/tree/directives.md

 Set scopes carefully within directive sequences.
 Sometimes inherit and enter; sometimes just overwrite it.

+## Across compilation units

+Across all compilation units, directives should be verified first, from a package to a class or method, and from a class to a method or property.
+After all directives are solved in these ranges, statements may be verified in one pass.

 ## Variable definitions

 * [ ] Assign ASDoc to the first topmost variable binding's slot after full resolution.